SoilZhu/SoilZhu/README.md

 ## Hi there 👋

-- A high school student from Anhui, China🇨🇳.
+- A student from Anhui, China🇨🇳.

 - As u see, I'm not good at all the languages, even Chinese (XD